ResearchSoftwareInstitute/greendatatranslator/RFC/README.md

 ## Foundation of the DT-RFC Process
 #### Background
-The activities of both the Full Stacks (FSs) and the Key Capabilities (KCs) play a vital role in the Data Commons (DC), and are also critical to the NHLBI Data STAGE.
-In the process of building the Data Commons we must make decisions, but we need to make decisions based on feedback from individual contributors, the FSs, the KCs, and the many NIH stakeholders, including Data STAGE.
+The activities of NCATS Data Translator teams play a vital role in the Translator, and are also critical to the Reasoner.
+In the process of building the Translator we must make decisions, but we need to make decisions based on feedback from individual contributors, the FSs, the KCs, and the many NIH stakeholders, including Data STAGE.
 Further, there is considerable overlap and interaction between the KCs and the FSs, but they have somewhat different responsibilities and timelines.
 As a result, we need to establish a process that enables effective interactions between the KCs and the FSs, and also supports shared decision making.
 To accomplish this, we propose the use of Requests for Comments (RFCs).

 Principles that support the need for RFCs:
 1. Where possible, we enable individual contributors and teams to independently make the decisions necessary to build components, to build the FSs, and to subsequently build the DC.